aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

 }

 /**
- * The signing protocol of the origin access control.
+ * The signing protocol of the Origin Access Control.
  */
 export enum SigningProtocol {
   /**